 Incremental Synchronization Start Timestamp

-This parameter will not be displayed if you have selected Full Synchronization.
+This parameter is unavailable if you have selected Full Synchronization.

 If you have selected Incremental Synchronization but not Full Synchronization, specify a point in time after which data is to be synchronized.
 The default value is the current system time.
 For more information, see Set an incremental synchronization timestamp.